akkeris/controller-api/README.md

 ### Storage
 * `DATABASE_URL` - The database url to store build, release information.
 This has no default.
 Must be a postgres 9.5+ instance.
 See create.sql in sql folder for creating the tables and schema.
+* `ES_URL` - The elastic search url (https://somehost, without any port information).

 ### Security
+* `AUTH_KEY` - This is a shared secret simple authentication, this should be used in all API calls in the Authorization header.
 * `ENCRYPT_KEY` - A private key used to encrypt secretive information in postgres.
 This has no default.
 Must be 24 bytes long.
 * `AKKERIS_UI_URL` - Public URI (https://somehost/) for the appkit ui used by developers.
 * `JWT_RS256_PRIVATE_KEY` - The private key used to issue temporary JWT tokens for webhooks.
 Must be RS256 PEM encoded.
 See `test/support/generate-jwt-public-private.sh` to create one.
 * `JWT_RS256_PUBLIC_CERT` - The public key used to validate temporary JWT tokens for webhooks.
 Must be RS256 PEM encoded.
 See `test/support/generate-jwt-public-private.sh` to create one.
+* `SUPPORT_EMAIL` - The email address to use for notifications, and where users can each support staff.

+### Logging
+* `LOG_SESSION_URL` - The URL (http://somehost) for the log session, this should (generally) always be set to `http://logsession.akkeris-system.svc.cluster.local`
+* `LOG_SHUTTLE_URL` - The URL (http://somehost) for the log shuttle, this should (generally) always be set to `http://logshuttle.akkeris-system.svc.cluster.local`

 ### Build Information
 * `DEFAULT_GITHUB_USERNAME` - When watching github source control, use this default username if none is provided.  (should be set with `DEFAULT_GITHUB_TOKEN`)
 * `DEFAULT_GITHUB_TOKEN` - When watching github source control, use this default token if none is provided. (should be set with `DEFAULT_GITHUB_USERNAME`)
+* `BUILD_SHUTTLE_URL` - The URL (http://somehost) for the buildshuttle, unless external availble this should always be set to `http://buildshuttle.akkeris-system.svc.cluster.local`

 ### Deployment Information
 * `[STACKNAME]_STACK_API` - The URI for the stack api by the name of STACKNAME, for example if a stack exists called FOO the uri for the stack api must be set at FOO_STACK_API